 - Batha Museum – this former palace became a museum in 1915.
 Museum rooms surround a beautiful sunken garden with raised walkways in the center.
 The artifacts aren’t nearly as interesting as the garden area.
 (Entrance fee: 10 Dhs/person.
 Open Wednesday through Monday from 9:00 – 17:00, closed Tuesdays)

 - Borj Nord Museum – this fort was established by the Saadi dynasty in the 16th century and is now open to the public as a Weapons Museum.
 The spectacular views of the city alone make a visit worthwhile.
 (Entrance fee: 20 Dhs/person.
 Open Tuesday through Sunday from 9:00 – 12:00 and 14:00 – 17:00, closed Mondays)

 10. Shop in the Souk

-Morocco is world renowned for their leather goods, spices, ceramics, colorful blankets and rugs, and metal lamps.
-While you’ll find many similar souvenirs in most every souk in Morocco, the souk in Fes sells leather goods that are actually hand made at the tannery in the medina!
+Morocco is world-renowned for its leather goods, spices, ceramics, colorful blankets and rugs, and metal lamps.
+While you’ll find many similar souvenirs in almost every souk in Morocco, the souk in Fes sells leather goods that are actually hand-made at the tannery in the medina!
 You can feel the difference in quality here and you will have the opportunity to see products being made in their small workshops.